erikdelange/EXIN-Test-Suite-Management/README.md

 The name of this file is written to the logger when starting the application.

 ###### Qt Designer
 Package pyqt5-tools contains the Qt Designer executable.
-It can be found in your Python installation directory as Scripts\designer.exe.
+It can be found in the Scripts directory of your Python installation.
+See [pypi](https://pypi.org/project/pyqt5-tools/) for the exact name of the designer executable.

 ![Qt Desginer](/qtdesigner.png)
 *Qt Designer open for all three dialogs*

 ###### Universal?
-The approach here can be used for testing any separate executable for which you can pipe stdin and capture stdout and stderr.
+The approach is universal as long as you want to test a separate executable for which you can pipe stdin and capture stdout and stderr (if needed).
 If you need to specify more files when starting the executable then small changes to function *runner.run_single_script* might be needed.